 Hong Kong’s best jazz venues

 A hub for independent art performances, stand-up comedy shows and unique art exhibitions, the Fringe Club is known for its open platform, allowing anyone with creative materials to put on a show.
-Built in 1892 and a former cold storage factory, the iconic red and white brick building is now one of the most vibrant art spaces in Hong Kong.
-In its time, the Fringe Club has presented almost 30 festivals, thousands of art exhibitions and over 8,000 stage performances.
-Located next to Lan Kwai Fong, the rooftop garden bar also makes the perfect getaway from all the hustle and bustle to enjoy some nibbles and a drink or two.
-They have jazz events on all the time so head to their website to keep abrest of what’s coming up.
+The bar at the rooftop garden also makes the perfect getaway from all the hustle and bustle to enjoy some nibbles and a drink or two.
+The venue hosts jazz events all the time so head to the website to keep abreast of what’s coming up.

-Hang around at this bar for long enough and you’ll probably pick up a bit of French lingo with the venue proving popular with Hong Kong's Gallic contingent.
-You’ll also more than likely witness some amazingly intimate live jazz, with musicians performing up close to audiences on Gecko's live music nights every day of the week.
+Hang around at this bar for long enough and you’ll probably pick up a bit of French, the venue proving popular with Hong Kong's Gallic contingent.
+You’ll also more than likely witness some amazingly intimate live jazz, with musicians performing up close to audiences on Gecko's live music nights.

-Found inside the Intercontinental Hong Kong, The Lobby Lounge showcases a mesmerising panorama of Victoria Harbour and Hong Kong Island.
-This makes it one of the best places in the city to take in a cocktail or craft beer while enjoying some live jazz with their smooth varietal on Mondays and urban/neo jazz on Fridays.
+Found inside the InterContinental Hong Kong, The Lobby Lounge showcases a mesmerising panorama of Victoria Harbour and Hong Kong Island.
+This makes it one of the best places in the city to take in a cocktail or craft beer while enjoying some live jazz every evening of the week.